JustinTimperio/gomap/README.md

 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/47e878568ce04a819e82af10d3734062)](https://www.codacy.com/gh/JustinTimperio/gomap/dashboard?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=JustinTimperio/gomap&amp;utm_campaign=Badge_Grade)

 ## What is gomap?
 Gomap is a fully self-contained nmap like module for Golang.
 Unlike other projects which provide nmap C bindings or rely on other local dependencies, gomap is a fully implemented in pure Go.
-Gomap imports zero non-core modules making it ideal solution for application that have zero control on the clients operating system.
-Since this is a small library, it only focuses on providing a few core features for application.
+Gomap imports zero non-core modules making it ideal for applications that have zero control on the clients operating system.
+Since this is a small library, it only focuses on providing a few core features.
 For the most part its API is stable with changes being applied to its unexposed internal scanning functions.

 ## Features